openaustralia/theyvoteforyou/app/views/help/style_guide.md

 Use the active rather than passive voice.
 Use "They sang songs" (active) not "songs were sung" (passive).

 ## Avoid duplication
-Duplicate content confuses people and damages the credibility of Public Whip content.
+Duplicate content confuses people and damages the credibility of <%= Settings.project_name %> content.
 If something is written once and links to relevant resources easily and well, people are more likely to trust the content.

 ## Be concise